How Digital Disruption Is Changing My Industry

 3. The enterprise itself

 Design new revenue models, create new ecosystems with partners, employ agile and effective processes, and build the culture and capabilities needed to deliver growth in this new era.
 Transformation on the outside requires evolution on the inside.
-Altimeter’s 2017 State of Digital Transformation report covers many of these talent and skillset challenges.
+Altimeter’s 2020 report covers many of these talent and skillset challenges.

 These are exciting times.
-It takes courage and ambition to step into digital disruption with the aim of creating a breakthrough for the customer and your brand.
+It takes courage and ambition to design a digital transformation strategy with the aim of creating a breakthrough for the customer and your brand.
 But disruption is not the enemy or the threat.
-It’s a reality to embrace and in order to survive and thrive.
+It’s a reality to embrace in order to survive and thrive.